As social media guardrails fade and AI deepfakes go mainstream, experts warn of impact on elections

 X, Meta and YouTube also have laid off thousands of employees and contractors since 2020, some of whom have included content moderators.

-The shrinking of such teams, which many blame on political pressure, “sets the stage for things to be worse in 2024 than in 2020,” said Kate Starbird, a misinformation expert at the University of Washington.
+The shrinking of such teams “sets the stage for things to be worse in 2024 than in 2020,” said Kate Starbird, a misinformation expert at the University of Washington.

-Meta explains on its website that it has some 40,000 people devoted to safety and security and that it maintains “the largest independent fact-checking network of any platform.”
-It also frequently takes down networks of fake social media accounts that aim to sow discord and distrust.
+Meta explains on its website that it has some 40,000 people devoted to safety and security.
+It also frequently takes down networks of fake social media accounts that aim to sow discord.

-“No tech company does more or invests more to protect elections online than Meta – not just during election periods but at all times,” the posting says.

-Ivy Choi, a YouTube spokesperson, said the platform is “heavily invested” in connecting people to high-quality content on YouTube, including for elections.
-She pointed to the platform’s recommendation and information panels, which provide users with reliable election news, and said the platform removes content that misleads voters on how to vote or encourages interference in the democratic process.
+Ivy Choi, a YouTube spokesperson, said the platform has recommendation and information panels, which provide users with reliable election news.

 The rise of TikTok and other, less regulated platforms such as Telegram, Truth Social and Gab, also has created more information silos online where baseless claims can spread.
-Some apps that are particularly popular among communities of color and immigrants, such as WhatsApp and WeChat, rely on private chats, making it hard for outside groups to see the misinformation that may spread.
+Some apps such as WhatsApp and WeChat, rely on private chats, making it hard for outside groups to see the misinformation that may spread.

 “I’m worried that in 2024, we’re going to see similar recycled, ingrained false narratives but more sophisticated tactics,” said Roberta Braga, founder and executive director of the Digital Democracy Institute of the Americas.
 “But on the positive side, I am hopeful there is more social resilience to those things.”